 The best smoker for a complete beginner is either an electric or a propane/gas smoker.
 That’s because these smokers are “set it and leave it” devices and don’t require much skill to operate.
 They are equipped with digital controls so you can set the desired temperature, and then there’s no further monitoring needed while you cook low and slow.
 At most, you have to refill the wood chip tray to create aromatic wood smoke.

-My favorite one when you get started is this Dyna-Glo Vertical Offset smoker.
+Most of you will still buy a charcoal smoker because it’s more traditional and it does give the best smoke flavor, so the best choice for beginners is this Dyna-Glo Vertical Offset smoker.
 It has a lot of great features but really isn’t all that expensive.
 Plus, a vertical smoker is very beginner-friendly.

 But first, let’s take a look at your top options real quick: